Reopening Washington County FAQ

 What guidelines do I have to follow if my business can open in Phase 1?

 Please visit Oregon Health Authority's website for sector-specific guidance.

 Do I have to apply to the County to reopen?

 Businesses do not need to send anything to the County to reopen.
-You do, however, have to wait for the county to enter the Phase in which the governor determines your business can open.
-And then you must follow guidelines set by OHA (link in above answer).
+You do, however, have to wait for the county to enter the phase in which the governor determines your business can open.
+And then you must follow guidelines set by OHA.

 I need PPE to operate.
 Where can I get it?

-Business Oregon has created a list of vetted PPE providers through which your organization can purchase PPE.
-Washington County does not endorse any of the organizations listed.
+You can find PPE providers here.
+Washington County does not endorse any of the businesses listed.